metarank/metarank/doc/README.md

 * [Intro](01_intro.md): what Metarank is and which problems are solved by it.
 * [Technical overview](02_tech_overview.md): how Metarank works and how can it be integrated into your system.
+* [Click models](click-models.md): how relevance judgements are mapped from clicks, and how ranking is optimized.

 ## Run and deploy